 You should submit an application to renew your PR card if it will expire within 6 months.

 If you are planning a trip abroad and your PR card will expire while you are outside of Canada, you should renew it before leaving.
 You will need this card to re-enter the country in a commercial vehicle (airplane, boat, train or bus).

-CIC provides estimates of processing times on its website.
+IRCC provides estimates of processing times on its website.

 It is possible to apply for urgent processing, which may be helpful if you are planning a trip outside Canada and hope to renew your PR card before your departure.

 WHAT SHOULD YOU DO IF YOUR PR CARD IS LOST OR STOLEN OR EXPIRES WHILE YOU ARE OUTSIDE CANADA?

 If your PR card expires or is lost or stolen while you are outside Canada, you need to apply for a travel document to return to Canada by airplane, boat or bus (commercial vehicle).
 You are expected to return to Canada using that travel document and to renew your PR card when you are back in Canada.

 - A fee (in an acceptable format);

 - Photographs (that meet particular IRCC specifications);